Phi Sigma Kappa: Post World War II

 Following World War II the fraternity (along with other Greek organizations) faced issues related to segregation, hazing, and academics.
-During the 1950s, Phi Sigma Kappa removed racial restrictions on membership, worked with other NIC fraternities to eliminate hazing, and revising its membership education program to reflect such changes.
+During the 1950s, Phi Sigma Kappa removed racial restrictions on membership, worked with other NIC fraternities to eliminate hazing, and revised its membership education program to reflect such changes.
 During this time membership in Greek organizations declined significantly and some chapters were again lost.

 Civil rights

-Phi Sigma Kappa, like almost all fraternities and sororities formed prior to the Civil Rights Movement, had previously not taken in minorities in any scale except for the occasional foreign student.
+Phi Sigma Kappa, like almost all fraternities and sororities, formed before the Civil Rights Movement, had previously not taken in minorities on any scale except for the occasional foreign student.
 At the 1952 Bedford Springs Convention some chapters, mainly outside of New England and the East, wanted an understanding that no chapter would pledge "negroes," and offered legislation to this end called "The Bedford Resolution."
-The Bedford Resolution read, "That the fraternity's tradition be maintained in the sense that there be no pledging or initiating of Negro men until such time as they are acceptable to all chapters."
+The Bedford Resolution read, "That the fraternity's tradition be maintained in the sense that there be no pledging or initiating of Negro men until they are acceptable to all chapters."
 The Bedford Resolution narrowly passed.
-Immediately after, Phi Sigma Kappa lost several chapters due to negative reaction to the resolution.
+Immediately after, Phi Sigma Kappa lost several chapters due to negative reactions to the resolution.
 The Alpha Triton Chapter at Wesleyan University disaffiliated itself rather than de-pledge a black student it had pledged in good faith, and reformed itself as a local, Gamma Psi.
 Chapters at Boston University, Hartwick College and Knox College were expelled from the Grand Chapter in 1953-55 for each pledging an African-American student, reverting to their former local status.
-Tau Chapter at Dartmouth College disaffiliated from Phi Sigma Kappa, citing "racist membership policies" of the fraternity as its motivation.
+Tau chapter at Dartmouth College disaffiliated from Phi Sigma Kappa, citing "racist membership policies" of the fraternity as its motivation.
 Tau became a local fraternity, and eventually the co-ed organization of Phi Tau, in May 1956.
 Of the chapters that left during the debate, only Tau still operates.